buzzn/core/README.md

 We're running on Heroku, so you can deploy from Heroku's web interface if you want.
 To do it from the command line:

+## Maintenance Mode

+to switch maintenance mode off/on execute the rake tasks on heroku for staging

+    `heroku run rake maintenance:on --remote staging`
+    `heroku run rake maintenance:on --remote staging`

+or for production

+    `heroku run rake maintenance:on --remote production`
+    `heroku run rake maintenance:off --remote production`

+this is important when the DB structure changes and the code and DB have mismatch for some time during deployment.

 ## Deploy staging

 Staging is deployed automatically for every green CI build on `master`.